BjRo/Looking-for-Kaizen/source/_posts/2011-11-15-at-the-crossroads.markdown

 Besides I'm planning to learn a new (non .NET) programming language next year, that currently feels completely alien to me, namely [Clojure](http://www.clojure.org).
-If everything goes as planned we're going to re-use the bookclub format we used in 2010 for the F# bookclub in Munich, though in a somewhat virtualized form, and try to get into the [Joy of Clojure](http://www.joyofclosure.com).
+If everything goes as planned we're going to re-use the bookclub format we used in 2010 for the F# bookclub in Munich, though in a somewhat virtualized form, and try to get into the [Joy of Clojure](http://www.joyofclojure.com).

 Last but not least, I'm not nuts and discard everything I learned during the last years.

-I'm probably going to play with MonoDevelop and try to learn how to build IPhone, Android, IPad and Cocoa apps using Mono.
+I'm probably going to play with [MonoDevelop](http://monodevelop.com/) and try to learn how to build [iOS](http://xamarin.com/monotouch), [Android](http://android.xamarin.com/) and [Cocoa](http://www.mono-project.com/MonoMac) apps using [Mono](http://www.mono-project.com/).
 At least that's the plan.

 On leaving .NET
 -------------------------------------
 What does leaving acutally mean?
-Let's break this down a bit.
+Let's break this down a bit:

-### Am I going to stop playing the active role for Machine.Fakes?
+- **Am I going to stop playing the active role for Machine.Fakes?**
 Undecided, but probable since I won't be using it on a day to day basis next year.
-I've ideas for re-using it under mono, but I haven't actually tried so far.
+I've ideas for re-using it under Mono, but I haven't actually tried so far.
 We'll see ...

-### Do I stop being in touch with parts of the .NET community?
+- **Do I stop being in touch with parts of the .NET community?**
 Don't be silly

-### Do I stop visiting .NET Open Spaces or UserGroups?
-Well, that is at least not my plan.
+- **Do I stop visiting .NET Open Spaces or UserGroups** Well, that is at least not my plan.

 What, no leaving .NET rant?
 ---------------------------------------